yuki-yano/highlight-undo.nvim/README.md

     undo = 'u',
     redo = '<C-r>',
   },
+  -- Setting to enable highlighting when a diff is added or removed enabled = {
+    added = true,
+    removed = true,
+  },
   -- Highlight groups applied to added and removed parts during undo highlight = {
     added = 'DiffAdd',